prezi/dashboard-controller/README.md

     dashboard-controller$ go get github.com/stretchr/testify

-Navigate into the directory where the test file is located, and run the tests with 'go test'.
+There are two ways to run the unit tests.
+In case you wish to run only one test file, then navigate into the directory where the test file is located, and run the tests with 'go test'.
 For example, in the master directory that contains master.go and master_test.go, run

     dashboard-controller/src/master$ go test

+You can also run the tests from the root directory by specifying the package name after 'go test'.

+    dashboard-controller$ go test master

 The -cover flag will output the test coverage %.

     dashboard-controller/src/master$ go test -cover